Successful completion of the course may waive the riding skills test at

 Students Under 21 Years of Age:

-Effective January 1, 2011, persons under 21 years of age are required to complete a California Motorcyclist Safety Program beginner class at
+Persons under 21 years of age are required to complete a California Motorcyclist Safety Program beginner class at

 California DMV Motorcycle License Checklist: